Scott Armstrong (wrestler): World Championship Wrestling (1994–2001)

-Scott Armstrong made his return to WCW on January 18, 1994 at a TV taping for Main Event where he wrestled Tony Zane.
+Armstrong made his return to WCW on January 18, 1994, at a TV taping for Main Event where he wrestled Tony Zane.
 On March 6 he wrestled WCW World Television Champion Lord Steven Regal on The Main Event.
 In August on WCW Worldwide Armstrong was defeated by Diamond Dallas Page.
 On the September 10th episode of Worldwide he faced Ron Simmons in one of the last WCW matches for the latter.
 On the December 17th edition of WCW Saturday Night Armstrong wrestled Jean Paul Levesque.

-Scott began to form teams with his brothers, which he had already done with Steve Armstrong in a one-shot appearance with Smoky Mountain in July 1994.
-At Starrcade 94 on December 27th, 1994 Scott teamed with his brother Brad Armstrong and wrestled a dark match against Arn Anderson and Bunkhouse Buck.
+Armstrong began to form teams with his brothers, which he had already done with Steve Armstrong in a one-shot appearance with Smoky Mountain in July 1994.
+At Starrcade '94 on December 27, 1994, Scott teamed with his brother Brad Armstrong and wrestled a dark match against Arn Anderson and Bunkhouse Buck.
 On the January 7th, 1995 episode of WCW Saturday Night Scott and Brad again teamed against Harlem Heat.
 A week later on WCW Pro they would earn their first WCW victory when they defeated Bob Starr and Ricky Santana.
 On January 25 in a dark match at Clash of Champions XXX Brad and Scott defeated Dick Slater and Bunkhouse Buck.

 The team with Brad however dissolved and Scott Armstrong began teaming with his brother Steve instead.
 At the July 10th taping of WCW Pro, the World Tag Team champions Bunkhouse Buck and Dick Slater defeated the duo in the debut match.
 A month later on the August 5th, 1995 edition they fell to Arn Anderson and Ric Flair.
 On August 22 they faced Men at Work but were again unsuccessful.

-On June 20, 1995 Scott wrestled Ric Flair at a WCW Pro taping in Gainesville, GA.
+On June 20, 1995, Armstrong wrestled Ric Flair at a WCW Pro taping in Gainesville, Georgia.
 On September 16 Disco Inferno would make his successful debut on WCW Saturday Night by pinning Armstrong.
-He made his first ever WCW PPV appearance at WCW World War III on November 26, 1995 when he competed in the three ring battle royal.
+He made his first ever WCW PPV appearance at WCW World War III on November 26, 1995, when he competed in the three ring battle royal.
 After being eliminated he was placed on a stretcher and put in a neck brace.